irwansyahwii/NumberSayer/README.md

 # NumberSayer
-Convert from number to Indonesian's (or any other language) text
+Convert from number to Indonesian and English (or any other language) text

 ## How To Use ##